oprangerx/Instacheck/README.md

-# Fake-instagrame
+# this a insta testing base
-Fake instagrame is a fake instagram login page based on insta soure Code
+not nothing much